accel-sim/accel-sim-framework/gpu-simulator/gpgpu-sim4.md

 <img src="https://accel-sim.github.io/assets/img/subcore2.png" width="550" height="500">

 Also, in trace-driven mode, we provide the flexibility and ability to add new execution units without the need to update the codebase.
-This ensures that when GPU vendor adds new domain-specific execution unit, such as tensor cores, we can adapt our model to this and add the new execution unit very quickly.
-To add a new specialized unit, the user declares the new unit in the configuration file as shown below and maps the machine ISA op codes that use this unit in the ISA def file
+This ensures that when GPU vendor adds new domain-specific execution unit, such as tensor cores as in Volta or unified data path (UDP) as in Turing, we can adapt our model to this and add the new execution unit very quickly.
+To add a new specialized unit, the user declares the new unit in the configuration file as shown below and maps the machine ISA op codes that use this unit in the ISA def file.
+See an example of ISA Def file [here](https://github.com/accel-sim/accel-sim-framework/blob/dev/gpu-simulator/ISA_Def/volta_opcode.h).

 ```
 # We support up to 8 specialized units defined in GPGPU-Sim
-# to add a new unit, for example, tensor unit
+# to add a new unit, for example, tensor cores
 # configuration string: <enabled>,<num_units>,<max_latency>,<ID_OC_SPEC>,<OC_EX_SPEC>,<NAME>
 -specialized_unit_3 1,4,8,4,4,TENSOR
 -trace_opcode_latency_initiation_spec_op_3 8,4